hyoo-ru/mam_mol/learn/introducing.md

 - which component it inherits from
 - what components it owns
 - how these components are composed in its children
+- what states the component has
-- what data streams these components are connected to
+- which data flows are linked to components and states

 The view.tree builder turns the description into a typescript class.
-I'll tell you a secret, you can create typescript class by hand and not use `view.tree`, but I think it is clear that it is needed for a reason.

-What the `view.tree' gives:
+## Next
+In the next section we study [MAM](./mam.md)